 Israel is home to many ancient heritage sites of the world.

-Later, we know God used the historical momentum of the Roman Empire to spread the Gospel forth through the Mediterranean, Asia Minor and the rest of the world.
-And the small town of Caesarea played a crucial part in this story.
+Later, we know God used the historical momentum of the Roman Empire to spread the Gospel forth.
+It went out through the Mediterranean, Asia Minor and the rest of the world.
+But the important fact is: the small town of Caesarea played a crucial part in this story.

 Before the Life of Jesus

 Once a Phoenician trading port, the city was originally called Straton’s Tower.
 It was given to Herod the Great by Emperor Augustus.
-It was then renamed Caesarea, to honor Augustus Caesar.
+Later, it was named Caesarea to honor Augustus Caesar.

 The city, though far from its original splendor, still exhibits the greatness of the classical world and Herod the Great’s architectural and aesthetic eye.

 Today, you can visit the Greco-Roman style deep sea harbor, aqueducts, hippodrome, and amphitheater that Herod built.
 Herod even had an indoor, Olympic sized, freshwater pool in his palace, which you can also see traces of today.